microsoft/vcpkg/docs/maintainers/control-files.md

 <a name="Supports"></a>
 #### Supports
-Expression that evalutates to true when the port is expected to build successfully for a triplet.
+Expression that evaluates to true when the port is expected to build successfully for a triplet.

 Currently, this field is only used in the CI testing to skip ports.
 In the future, this mechanism is intended to warn users in advance that a given install tree is not expected to succeed.
 Therefore, this field should be used optimistically; in cases where a port is expected to succeed 10% of the time, it should still be marked "supported".